Schedule a free consultation

 Contact Our Houston Possession of a Dangerous Drug Lawyer

-If you have been charged with possession of a dangerous drug in the Houston area, the Doug Murphy Law Firm, P.C. is ready to help.
+If you have been charged with possession of a dangerous drug in the Houston area, the Murphy & McKinney Law Firm, P.C. is ready to help.
 Doug Murphy is Board Certified in criminal defense law.
 In fact, he is one of only two attorneys in the State of Texas to be Board Certified in both criminal defense law and DWI defense law.
 He has extensive experience defending clients across the Houston area, and he has obtained positive outcomes in many of those cases.

 There are many attorneys who are content to take your money and push you to sign whatever plea agreement is put forward by the prosecutor.
 Doug Murphy isn't one of those attorneys.
 He understands that in many cases, his client's best chance for a positive outcome is through taking the case to trial.
 That's why he prepares every case as if it will ultimately be decided in front of a jury of your peers.
-To discuss your case with Houston's top drug crimes lawyer, contact the Doug Murphy Law Firm, P.C. at 713-229-8333 today for your free consultation.
+To discuss your case with Houston's top drug crimes lawyer, contact the Murphy & McKinney Law Firm, P.C. at 713-229-8333 today for your free consultation.

 Back to Top